SeanDaniels/structures-algorithms/docs/_topics/07-merge-sort.md

 The above example uses the following list: 5,2,1,3,4,6

-This list is passed as argument to a recursive split function.
+This list is passed as an argument to a recursive split function.
 The psuedo code for the split function is as follows:

 ```c++
 void split(int a[], start, end, int b[]){